willibrandon/willow/README.md

 - JSON5
 - And easily extensible to more!

 > **Note:** Some languages require their respective Zed extensions to be installed for syntax highlighting to work.
-Languages like JavaScript, TypeScript, C, and C++ work out of the box, while others (Ruby, Java, PHP, Swift, Elixir, Haskell, TOML, JSON5) need their language extensions installed from the Zed Extension Gallery.
+Built-in support includes Rust, Python, JavaScript, TypeScript, C, C++, Go, Bash, YAML, and Kotlin.
+Other languages (Ruby, Java, PHP, C#, Elixir, Haskell, TOML, JSON5) need their language extensions installed from the Zed Extension Gallery.

 ## Installation 📦